 In a batch of stones I recently purchased, with Turquoise being one of the pieces listed in the batch, I was dismayed to find that it was not Turquoise at all.
 Instead, it was dyed Howlite.
 This was easy to see as the streaks were most decidedly gray to black, not greenish blue to white.

 Another example of false Turquoise was at a gem fair I attended.
 I purchased several pendants from a vendor at the show.
 He correctly identified the pieces as I picked them up until it came to the Turquoise ones.
 He called it Turquoise due to the pendant being a Turquoise color, but it was most decidedly NOT Turquoise.
 The color was not even, it had patches of white and silvery/gold.
 When I pointed this out to him, he changed his mind and said it was a denim Lapis Lazuli.
 Curious, I purchased one.
 My fool proof test of this piece would tell me what it REALLY was.

 Upon returning home, I wrapped the piece in a towel and tapped it with a hammer.
+The result of the tapping test can be seen here.
 Yes, you guessed it!!
-It was obviously Howlite/Magnesite that had been dyed.
-You could even see where the dye job had started to bleed in.
-It looked more like an M & M with its candy coated outer shell!
+This is Howlite that has been dyed.
+You can even see where the dye job has started to bleed in.
+It looks more like an M & M doesn’t it with its candy coated outer shell?

 This is where education is your friend.
 For instance, if you see a piece in which the color has unnatural splotches or is too evenly distributed and you may suspect it is a fraud, simply ask more questions.
-Point out the color distribution and point blank ask f it is dyed or enhanced.
+Point out the color distribution and point blank ask if it is dyed or enhanced.
 As always, just be discerning.
-Ask a lot of questions.
 In the end, your intuition will be your guide.